Scaramir/maxlight/README.md

 ## Known issues:
-- It can only find a USB-port with a COM-port number below 10.
-Make sure to connect the arduino to the pc, not to a hub on a hub.
 - Rotated monitors won't get captured.
 I will re-read how to solve this issue.
 - A lot of programs and games handle the DirectX full screen switch well enough to work with this program.
 But the following happens sometimes: \
 Switching from or to a fullscreen mode programm causes an access loss of the GPU-variables or it gets stuck in an windows-api-function.
 Restart the program and switch / 'Alt+Tab' back to the game within 5 seconds.
 This accounts to every display mode switch (change of resolution, lockscreen, changing games from window mode to fullscreen, ...).